Answers to common ABLE questions, Information to help you get ABLE ready

 • have occurred prior to age 26, and

-• have lasted or can be expected to last for at least 12 months or result in death.
+• have lasted or can be expected to last for at least 12 months or result in death (e.g., terminal illness or end-stage disease).

-• The IRS and the Treasury Department use the Social Security Administration Listing of Impairments which describes each of the major body systems that cause marked and severe functional limitations.
+The Internal Revenue Service and the Treasury Department use the Social Security Administration Listing of Impairments which describes each of the major body systems that cause marked and severe functional limitations.
 Most of the listed impairments are permanent or expected to result in death, although some refer to specific periods of time for which an impairment will meet a listing.
-In addition, SSA maintains a list of “compassionate allowance conditions” which are so severe that they are deemed to meet the requirements without a physician’s diagnosis provided the condition was present before age 26.
+Alternatively, SSA maintains a list of “compassionate allowance conditions” which are so severe that they are deemed to meet the requirements without a physician’s diagnosis provided the condition was present before age 26.
 Each qualified ABLE program determines what is needed to establish eligibility to open an ABLE account.
-For example, an ABLE program could require an individual to provide a copy of a benefit verification letter from SSA and allow the individual to certify, under penalty of perjury, that blindness or disability occurred before age 26.
-For more information, visit Understanding Eligibility, Webinar: ABLE Myths vs. Facts and Webinar: Advantages of ABLE for Those Not Receiving Public Benefits.
+For example, an ABLE program could require an individual to provide a copy of a benefit verification letter from SSA and allow the individual to certify, under penalty of perjury, that blindness or disability occurred before age 26 or the program may require self-certification.

-If a beneficiary no longer meets eligibility requirements, and they no longer qualify for an ABLE account, their account will remain open and they can continue to use the account until the end of the calendar year.
-After the end of the year, they stop being eligible, no new contributions are permitted and account withdrawals will be treated as non-qualified withdrawals.
-Distributions from an ABLE account during a period when an individual is no longer an eligible individual are possibly subject to taxation.
-The earnings portion of the distribution may be taxable.
-Non-qualified withdrawals may affect eligibility for SSI and other federal benefits.
+If a beneficiary is no longer eligible, they continue to own the account they already opened and can continue to make deposits into the ABLE account until the end of the calendar year.
+After the end of the year, they stop being eligible, no new contributions are permitted and account withdrawals will be treated as unqualified withdrawals.
+Distributions from an ABLE account during a period when an individual is no longer an eligible individual may be subject to taxation.
+The ABLE investment earnings portion of a distribution may be taxable.

+It depends.
 SSA has two definitions for disability: one for a child under the age of 18 and another work-based definition for an adult age 18 and over.
 The ABLE regulations use the language in the SSA childhood definition of disability for ABLE eligibility.
-When an SSI beneficiary reaches age 18, SSA conducts a review, called a redetermination, to determine whether or not they meet the different medical criteria under the adult definition of disability which also measures impairments against the ability to work at a specific level.
+If SSI payments terminate because the person does not meet the adult definition of disability, the young adult may continue to be eligible for an ABLE account if their medical doctor completes a disability certification stating that they continue to meet the childhood definition of disability.
+Here is how it works: When an SSI beneficiary reaches age 18, SSA conducts a review, called a redetermination, to see if the person meets the different medical criteria under the adult definition of disability, which also measures impairments against the ability to work at a specific level.
 In addition, SSI looks at non-medical rules such as the person’s income, countable resources and living arrangements.
 If the person is determined eligible, SSI payments continue.
 If they do not, SSI payments terminate.
-If SSI payments terminate because they do not meet the adult definition of disability, the young adult may continue to be eligible for an ABLE account if their medical doctor completes a disability certification stating that they continue to meet the SSA medical criteria for those under age 18.
-The under age 18, non-work definition of disability requires a physical or mental impairment or a combination of impairments that causes marked and severe functional limitations and has lasted or can be expected to last for at least 12 months.
-When a redetermination is conducted and SSA determines a youth is no longer SSI eligible, there may be other options for SSI payments and Medicaid to continue while the person is participating in an approved special education, a vocational rehabilitation program or employment service program.
-This is called Section 301 and it provides stability for SSI recipients turning 18 as they continue high school or graduate to a college, job training, apprenticeship or employment as written within the approved Individual Education or Work Plan.
+Note: While the person is participating in an approved special education, a vocational rehabilitation program or employment service program, there may be other options for SSI payments and Medicaid to continue under a SSA incentive called Section 301.
+Section 301 participation can provide stability for SSI recipients turning 18 as they continue high school or college, job training, apprenticeship or employment as written within the approved Individual Education or Work Plan.
 It is important that SSA be informed that the youth has been enrolled and is actively participating in a program before the redetermination is conducted.
 This may help the person to continue to receive SSI payments until the program ends or until the time it no longer increases the likelihood that the youth will not return to the disability rolls.
+Visit the Youth Transition Toolkit webpage to learn more.

 Enrollment